1998 Honda Accord Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1998 Honda Accord
+A guide to repairs, service, and maintenance costs for your 1998 Honda Accord

 Honda has recalled 1998-1999 Accord and Acura CL, and 1999 Odyssey and Acura TL vehicles because the ignition cylinder body may be worn, which can cause the shift interlock not to function properly.
 If the vehicle does not securely lock in "Park" due to a worn ignition cylinder, the vehicle may roll, which can cause a safety issue.
 Dealers will inspect the cylinder body for wear and replace the cylinder body, collar, and latch plate if necessary.
 If there are no signs of wear and all is operating as designed, dealers will replace the latch plate.